All rights and affiliation reserved solely to Kazuki Takahashi. I claim no proprietorship to Yu-Gi-Oh.

 Wrapping a scarf around his neck, Kaiba approached the bed.
 "Anything else?"

 "A magazine would be nice. " Mokuba smiled innocently, "And maybe some extra pillows.
 Can I get some cocoa with marshmallows?
-Oh, oh, can I also get cookies with that too?"
+Oh, oh, also get cookies with that too?"

 "Yes," Kaiba mustered with a slight bite of his teeth, "Your Highness."